 Generic Name Bacitracin, Neomycin, Polymyxin B with Hydrocortisone Ophthalmic

-What is B.N.P. with Hydrocortisone Triple Antibiotic Ophthalmic Ointment: Bacitracin, Neomycin and Polymixin B are antibiotics used to treat bacterial infections.
+What is B.N.P. with Hydrocortisone Triple Antibiotic Ophthalmic Ointment: Bacitracin, Neomycin and Polymyxin B are antibiotics used to treat bacterial infections.
 Hydrocortisone is a corticosteroid, which is used to treat the swelling associated with bacterial infections.
 This ointment is used to treat bacterial infections of the eye, and may also be used for purposes other than those listed.
 Each gram contains Bacitracin Zinc 400 units.
 Neomycin Sulfate 5 mg (equivalent to 3.5 mg of Neomycin base), Polymyxin B Sulfate 10,000 units, Hydrocortisone Acetate 10 mg (1%), in a base of White Petrolatum and Mineral Oil.

 What should I discuss with my veterinarian before using B.N.P. with Hydrocortisone Triple Antibiotic Ophthalmic Ointment on my pet: Do not use this medication if your pet has a viral or fungal infection of the eye.
 It is used for bacterial infections only.
 Tell your veterinarian if your pet is pregnant or lactating.

 How should this medication be used: Use this medication exactly as directed by your veterinarian.
 If you do not understand the directions ask the pharmacist or veterinarian to explain them to you.
 Wash your hands prior to using the eye ointment.
 Apply a thin film of the ointment over the cornea three or four times daily.
 Foreign bodies, crusted exudates and debris should be carefully removed.
 Insert the tip of the tube beneath the lower lid and express a small quantity of the ointment into the conjunctival sac in dogs and cats.
 If applying another medication to the same eye, wait 10 minutes before the next application.
-Store this medication at room temperature, away from moisture and heat.
+Store this medication at 59° - 77 °F., away from moisture and heat.
 Keep the tube properly capped.

 What happens if I miss applying a dose: Apply the missed dose as soon as you remember.
 However, if it is almost time for the next regularly scheduled dose, skip the missed dose and apply the next one as directed.
 Do not give a double dose of the medication.